 The card's annual fee is on the lower end for travel credit cards — and the cost almost pays for itself with lounge access.
 You'll get two complimentary visits per year to Capital One Lounges or one of 100+ participating lounges in their Partner Lounge Network.

-If you enjoy fine dining and 5-star hotels, The Platinum Card® from American Express is a fantastic credit card packed with travel-related perks.
-However, this card also comes with a hefty annual fee that makes it one of the most expensive cards on the market.
+If you enjoy fine dining and 5-star hotels, The Platinum Card® from American Express is packed with travel-related perks.
+However, it also comes with a hefty annual fee that makes it one of the most expensive cards on the market.

-The Platinum Card from American Express comes with lots of premium perks for both traveling and at home, including:
+For luxury lovers, The Platinum Card® from American Express is one of the best cards you could choose.
+It comes with lots of premium perks for both traveling and at home, including:

 - Up to $200 hotel credit for bookings at The Hotel Collection or Fine Hotels + Resorts, given as a statement credit